Ludwig I, Count of Württemberg-Urach: Life

 Ludwig received the part of Urach with the territories in the south and the west of the county, including the territories in Alsace.

 After the death of Henriette of Montbéliard in 1444, Ludwig also obtained Montbéliard.
 Ludwig remodeled Urach into his residence and implemented an active policy to strengthen the monasteries in his realm of power.

 He tried to align Württemberg more with the Wittelsbach and Habsburg dynasties.
 For example he supported duke Albert VI of Austria in his fight against the Old Swiss Confederacy.

-He died in 1450 as a result of the plague.
+Ludwig died of the plague on 23 or 24 September 1450 in Bad Urach.

 Children

 Ludwig I and Mechthild of the Palatinate had the following children: